BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 Release #4 (Completed):

-* Implement and Demo check on Benchmark 5.10 Limit memory usage for container (Scored)
+* Implement and Demo check on Benchmark 5.10: Limit memory usage for container (Scored)
-* Implement and Demo check on Benchmark 5.11 Set container CPU priority appropriately (Scored)
+* Implement and Demo check on Benchmark 5.11: Set container CPU priority appropriately (Scored)
-* Implement and Demo check on Benchmark 5.24 Confirm cgroup usage (Scored)
+* Implement and Demo check on Benchmark 5.24: Confirm cgroup usage (Scored)
 * Begin evaluating documentation for Container Images and Build File checks

-Release #5 (due by Week 12):
+Release #5 (Completed):

+* Implement and demo check on Benchmark 5.6: Do not run ssh within containers
-* Implement and demo at least one more Benchmark across all in-scope Runtimes
+* Implement and demo check on Benchmark 5.28: Use PIDs cgroup limit
+* Implement and demonstrate check on Benchmark 4.1: Create a user for the container
+* Implement and demonstrate check on Benchmark 4.2: Use trusted base images for containers
+* Implement and demonstrate check on Benchmark 4.9: Use COPY instead of ADD in Dockerfile

+Release #6 (due by Week 13):

 * Finalize report and demo end-to-end

-Release #6 (due by Week 13) [Stretch goal]:

-* Demo with remaining Benchmarks from Chapters 4 and 5, if time permits.
+* Demo with remaining Benchmarks from Chapters 4 and 5.
+[Stretch goal]

 ** **